FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

     SpaceX is building the [Starlink network](https://techcrunch.com/2020/06/15/spacex-will-have-to-starlink-internets-low-latency-within-the-next-month-to-qualify-for-up-to-16b-in-federal-funding/) to provide lower latency connectivity across the globe.

 {{ quiz("What is the typical latency from Sidney to Frankfurt?
 (16,473 km)", [
-    answer("108ms", false),
+    answer("108ms"),
-    answer("290ms", true),
+    answer("290ms"),
-    answer("1082ms", false),
+    answer("1082ms"),
 ]) }}

 {{ quiz("What is latency?", [
-    answer("The time it takes for a data packet to travel from the source to the destination.", false), answer("The time it takes for a data packet to travel from the source to the destination and back.", true), answer("The time it takes to transfer a 1 kB file.", false), answer("The maximum data transfer rate between two points.", false), ]) }}
+    answer("The time it takes for a data packet to travel from the source to the destination."), answer("The time it takes for a data packet to travel from the source to the destination and back."), answer("The time it takes to transfer a 1 kB file."), answer("The maximum data transfer rate between two points."), ]) }}

 ## Object Storage